CHRISKINUNGI/rtm_app/README.md

 3. **Configuration**
    - The app uses Supabase for backend services
    - API key is already configured in the services
+   - Ensure your `.env` file is set up if used for Supabase credentials (not explicitly shown in pubspec but good practice).

 4. **Running the App**
    ```bash